Probabilistic Metaplasticity for Continual Learning with Memristors

-The reduction in energy consumption, however, is accompanied by a minor degradation in performance compared to the probabilistic metaplasticity model with individual metaplastic coefficients.
+The reduction in energy consumption, however, is accompanied by a degradation in performance compared to the probabilistic metaplasticity model with individual metaplasticity coefficients.
 This can be attributed to the limited flexibility of the network to consolidate weights, which leads to a poorer balance of the stability-plasticity dilemma.
-In the split-MNIST task, shared metaplastic parameters lead to reduced plasticity after learning the five sequential tasks.
-This can be observed from the update probability of the weights, which is inversely proportional to the product of the metaplastic coefficient and the weight magnitude ($|mw|$).
-The distribution of $|mw|$ in hidden weights (Figure \ref{fig:neu_syn_figure}c) shows that individual metaplastic coefficients lead to a higher fraction of weights with $|mw|$ close to zero.
-Individual task accuracies after sequential training also show that shared parameters result in poorer accuracies in later tasks.
-Despite the reduction in plasticity, the substantial gain in energy consumption incentivizes shared metaplastic coefficients in extreme-edge applications.
-Introducing mechanisms to reduce the magnitude of metaplastic coefficients based on neural activity can potentially improve the balance of stability and plasticity \cite{nick_thesis}.
+In the split-MNIST task, sharing metaplasticity coefficients leads to reduced plasticity after sequential training.
+This can be observed from the update probability of the weights, which is inversely related to the product of the metaplasticity coefficient and the weight magnitude ($|mw|$).
+The distribution of $|mw|$ in hidden weights (Figure \ref{fig:en_breakdown}b) shows that shared metaplasticity coefficients lead to a lower fraction of weights with $|mw|$ close to zero, indicating reduced plasticity.
+This reduction is more pronounced in layer-shared $m$.
+Individual task accuracies after sequential training also show that shared coefficients result in poorer accuracies in later tasks (Supplementary Table S5).
+This demonstrates a trade-off in the memory overhead and the network's ability to balance stability and plasticity.